bejado/vimchroma/readme.md

+# vimchroma

+A Razer Chroma plugin for gVim.
+See the [demonstration](https://vimeo.com/175987019).

+## Building

 Build using build.bat
-This calls setup.py and also adds the python manifest file to the pyd To install, copy the chroma.pyd file to site-packages
+This calls setup.py and also adds the python manifest file to the pyd.
+To install, copy the chroma.pyd file to site-packages.

 You must build using Visual Studio 2008, this is the only way Python 3.2 will be able to import the module (and gVim was built with Python 3.2)
 Do a :version to check for python3/dyn install